MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-OwnerlessGroupPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

-**Note**: This cmdlet is available only in version 2.0.5-Preview1 or later of the EXO V2 module.
+**Note**: This cmdlet is available only in version 2.0.5-Preview1 or later of the EXO V2 module, and is currently in Private Preview.

 Use the Get-OwnerlessGroupPolicy cmdlet to view the ownerless group policy in Exchange Online.